amogilev/ide-lang-locker/README.md

 - Export the plugin (File/Export.../Plug-in Development/Deployable plug-ins and fragments, Next, Browse a target directory, Finish).

+III.
+Build plugin for Intellij IDEs (e.g. IDEA).
+- Download and install Intellij IDEA, enable Gradle plugin;
+- On the 'Welcome' screen, click 'Import project' and select 'idea-plugin' folder, choose 'Gradle', check 'Use auto-import'
+- As the run configurations may be overwritten, restore them from VCS: from idea-plugin folder, run 'git checkout -- .idea/runConfigurations'
+- Make sure that the DLLs built in (I) are copied to src\main\resources\libs\{win32,x64} folders;
+- Build and test the plugin using 'buildPlugin' and 'runIdea' run configurations;
+- After a successful build, a plugin ZIP may be found in the "build\distributions" folder

 ===============
 How to use Eclipse plugin